-Turnips have a long history and without doubt are among the most tasty.
+Turnip has a long history of growing, and without doubt is among the most tasty vegetables.

 Top turnip facts

 Name – Brassica rapa or napus

 Height – 8 to 16 inches (20 to 40 cm)